The one-shot problem: Solution to an open question of finite-fuel singular control with discretionary stopping: Analysis of the case

 \begin{Proposition} Suppose that $\la\in(\la^*,\a\d)$.
 The functions $\hyo(c)$, $\hyt(c)$ defined in Proposition \ref{existencegeometricy2} are both of class $C^1(0,c_1)$. \end{Proposition}

 Next we establish the existence of $c_0>0$ such that the functions $F$ and $G$, which are obtained from the tangency points $(\hyo(c), \hyt(c))$ via \eqref{eq:FGdef}, are monotone and continuously differentiable on $(0,c_0)$, with $G'(c)>1$ and $\lim_{c\to 0} F(c) \neq f_0$.
-For consistency with \cite{KOWZ00} we employ the functions $h_1$ to $h_4$, $q$ and $L$, which were defined in the latter paper, as appropriate.
+For consistency with \cite{KOWZ00} we employ the functions $h_1$ to $h_4$, $q$ and $L$, which were defined in the latter paper, and whose definitions are reported again below, as appropriate.

 It is straightforward to check from \eqref{eq:Hl} that the straight line tangent to $H_l(\cdot)$ at $y=\Psi(x)$ has gradient